 Read more about all of this in my article on pest and predator dynamics.

-I’ll continue to update this post as my approach to the harlequin beetles evolves.
+I’ll continue to update this post as my approach to the harlequin bugs evolves.
 Stay tuned!

 I know of two Guinea fowl that need a holiday.
 I was plagued with Harlequin bugs three years ago both in my netted enclosure and the general garden.
 I was given two fowls “just because”.
 I didn’t know about their bug eating abilities but I observed how quickly the bugs disappeared not only from the netted enclosure but also from the general garden.
 The bugs were always massed on the rhubarb in the netted enclosure.
 The Guinea’s aren’t let out from the enclosure.
 I haven’t noticed them eating anything they shouldn’t but they occasionally dig up some bulbs or small raspberry plants.
 They are the “bug busters”